 The over-riding objective of the Spectral SP project has been to investigate the feasibility of using self-potential measurements made during magnetotelluric (MT) surveys to identify and define fluid flow, as a proxy for subsurface permeability, within a geothermal system.
 In the context of the funding opportunity announcement, DE-FOA-0000522, we were, in the Phase I work, to conduct “a robust feasibility assessment of the proposed technology... … Applicants must propose technologies in Technology Readiness Levels (TRLs) 2 and 3 for Phase I.” DOE guidance for TRL2 technologies includes this definition “Once basic principles are observed, practical applications can be invented.
 Applications are speculative, and there may be no proof or detailed analysis to support the assumptions.”
 Guidance for TRL 3 includes “Active research and development (R&D) is initiated.
 This includes analytical studies and laboratory-scale studies to physically validate the analytical predictions…”.

 To greatly simplify a complex set of relationships, the basic concepts being investigated are:

-(1) MT surveys collect magnetic and electric field variations in order to infer subsurface resistivity distributions; in a static, geological environment, the magnetic source-field variations will induce currents, and electric potential variations, within geological media that will depend on the media’s electrical conductivity; In the absence of noise, the electric field variations will be perfectly correlated with the magnetic field variations.
-Field studies conducted in a limited number of areas have, however, detected electric field variations induced by variable anthropogenically-sourced currents in the ground (for example, DC trains [Egbert, 2000; Kappler et al, 2010]) that do not correlate with the magnetic field; (2) A separate natural source of subsurface current arises from the self-potential (SP) effect that result from charge separation associated with fluid flow [reference?].
-The electric field induced by the magnetic field can be predicted and removed and the remaining electric field will contain the SP variations which can then be used to map subsurface fluid flow.
+(1) MT surveys collect magnetic and electric field variations in order to infer subsurface resistivity distributions; in a static, geological environment, the magnetic source-field variations will induce currents and electric potential variations.
+Within geological media that will depend on the media’s electrical conductivity.; in the absence of noise, the electric field variations will be perfectly correlated with the magnetic field variations.
+Field studies conducted in a limited number of areas have, however, detected electric field variations induced by variable anthropogenically-sourced currents in the ground (for example, DC trains [Egbert, 2000; Kappler et al, 2010]) that do not correlate with the regional magnetic field.

+(2) A separate natural source of subsurface current arises from the self-potential (SP) effect that results from charge separation associated with fluid flow [reference?].
+The electric field induced by the regional magnetic field can be predicted and removed and the remaining electric field will contain the SP variations which can then be used to map subsurface fluid flow.

-Hence, our task, in the Phase I work, is to demonstrate that, through innovative application of the MT survey technique, and a detailed analysis of the data, that we can isolate these naturally occurring SP-induced field variations if they are present.
-At minimum, our intent is to advance the technology to the next TRL (TRL 4: “The basic technological components are integrated to establish that the pieces will work together.
-This is relatively "low fidelity" compared with the eventual system...
-The goal of TRL 4 should be the narrowing of possible options in the complete system.”) or higher (TRL 5: “The basic technological components are integrated so that the system configuration is similar to (matches) the full application in almost all respects….
+Hence, our task, in the Phase I work, is to demonstrate that, through innovative application of the MT survey technique and a detailed analysis of the data, that we can isolate these naturally occurring SP-induced field variations if they are present.
+At a minimum, our intent is to advance the technology to TRL 4, namely: “The basic technological components are integrated to establish that the pieces will work together.
+This is relatively low fidelity compared with the eventual system.
+The goal of TRL 4 should be the narrowing of possible options in the complete system.” ,or to TRL 5: “The basic technological components are integrated so that the system configuration is similar to (matches) the full application in almost all respects.
 Scientific risk should be retired at the end of TRL 5.
-Results presented should be statistically relevant.”).
+Results presented should be statistically relevant.”
 Ultimately, the objective of this work is to develop SP isolation as a technique that can be used to map subsurface fluid flow in a geothermal field and provide guidance in exploration and development programs in a way that will reduce drilling costs associated with non-productive boreholes.